jumpingjoy/watchnationpro/menstrual-hygiene.md

 * Premenstrual syndrome (PMS)
 * Premenstrual dysphoric disorder (PMDD)

+## Apple Health

+Remember when Apple HealthKit launched in 2014 claiming to provide "your entire health picture" by measuring heart rate, sleep routines, blood alcohol level, etc..
+Still, it forgot to add a period and fertility tracker, one of the most fundamental steps of women's health?

+The backlash was swift as consumers predicted out the iPhone maker for overlooking the needs of the female half of its client base.
+Apple learned from its mistakes.

+When iOS 9 rolled out a year after, it upgraded the HealthKit program to track menstrual period, also.

+The Apple Health app now lets women input their reproductive health data, such as:
+* Menstruation cycles
+* Spotting
+* Sexual activity
+* Basal body temperature

+Basal body temperature helps you to have an educated guess on your ovalution period.
+It is your body temperature when you rest.
+You can experience an increase in body temperature when you are ovulating.

+### Apple Health App: How to Use for Period Tracking?

+Cycle tracking is enabled when you have defined your gender as female in your profile.

+You can You can follow the instruction provided in <a href="https://www.samsung.com/au/support/mobile-devices/setup-womens-health/" target="_blank">set up and use Apple Health Cycle tracking App </a> to track your periods cycle given in this video:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/j4NyCEHKrPg" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Samsung Health App: How to Use for Period Tracking?
+Samsung Health has partnered with Glow to forecast your upcoming fertile windows, ovulation days and periods for up to a 24 cycle.
+* You can download in your Samsung Watch, which provides you an overview of your general period related data.
+* Follow the Samsung setup womens health guide to learn how to setup and use Women's Health via the Samsung Health app.

+You can follow the instruction provided <a href="https://www.samsung.com/au/support/mobile-devices/setup-womens-health/" target="_blank">here</a>

+## Fitbit Versa App: How to use?
+Fitbit is taking on Apple with the Versa, its new smartwatch about half the price of their Apple Watch.
+It is designed with girls in mind, adding on female health tracking like:
+* Logging menstrual cycle and symptoms,
+* getting period predictions,
+* demonstrating menstrual cycle information alongside your other health information (like sleep and action ) to draw links,
+* Access to a community of other women for assistance
+* Educational content regarding family planning and other subjects related to women's health.

+Click on the <a href="https://help.fitbit.com/articles/en_US/Help_article/2332.htm" target="_blank"><u>Fitbit Versa App instruction</u></a> provided.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/2ceBCk97eak" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## 7 Period Tracking Apps (free) for Both iOS and Android

+If you are interested in any third-party apps which support both iOS and Android you can consider the following apps:

 ### CLUE
 This app seems to be an all-purpose favorite.
 It's rated 4.8 from 5 and analyzed in glowing terms by consumers.
 The American College of Obstetricians and Gynecology rated it the top-rated free interval and ovulation tracker.
 It tracks your sessions, your moods, and also your exercises.
 It is acceptable for all ages and scientific, not pink'.
 The look is sleek, and the port is simple, with informative visuals.
 You can take a look here.